Roderick Wright (bishop)

 Roderick Wright (28 June 1940 – 23 May 2005) was a Scottish Roman Catholic bishop who served as the Bishop of Argyll and the Isles from 1990 to 1996.

 Early life

-Born in the Kingston district of Glasgow on 28 June 1940, he was one of four children of a working-class merchant seaman.
-His parents were Andrew Wright (known as 'Andra') and Dolina MacInnes (known as 'Dolly'), who both came from the Outer Hebrides: Andrew came from Eriskay, and Dolina came from South Boisdale, South Uist.
-Roddy Wright, as he was known to family and friends, was educated at St Gerard's Secondary School at Govan.
-He began training for the priesthood, aged 14, at Blairs College in Kincardineshire, and then from 1958 at St Peter's Seminary, Cardross.
+Born in the Kingston district of Glasgow on 28 June 1940, Wright was one of four children of a working-class merchant seaman.
+His parents were Andrew 'Andra' Wright and Dolina 'Dolly' MacInnes, who both came from the Outer Hebrides: Andrew came from Eriskay, and Dolina came from South Boisdale, South Uist.
+Roddy Wright, as he was known to family and friends, was educated at St Gerard's Secondary School in Govan.
+He began training for the priesthood at Blairs College in Kincardineshire when he was fourteen, and went on to St Peter's Seminary, Cardross in 1958.